 |How would you control the anger when you get ready for an important function and you find that the tailor forgot to put those show buttons on the dress?||Angry and want to slap that tailor||This is how the customer is expected to react when the outsourced testing project marked as "completed successfully" at your end and the customer observes that GUI was not taken into consideration while testing (because it was not mentioned in the document)||There are some basic things which are supposed to be checked in each iteration, about which every tester needs to be aware, about which incremental knowledge update is required.
 Sometimes, artifacts do not mention everything but those missing things are the things to be taken care while testing.|

 |How low your excitement would sit when you reach to the amusement park, you wanted to visit since long and find that it remains close on Monday?||Why can't they publish this information?||This is how the excited customer feels when he tried to install the software on unsupported windows version, as the user guide did not mention about specific support for windows versions.||As a tester, it’s your duty to test documents, especially user guide (no matter, whether it has been included in your task list or not).
 Suggestions and responses about wrong information in user guide will always welcomed.|

 |How would you approach to a problem as a product owner when you find that the color of product is not right, while the product is ready to deliver?||Why so late?
 Why did not we find out this early?||This is how the project manager, management of company, customer (who is waiting for the product) and others react when the bug is identified lately.||The tester should report the problem as and when found.
 If something is questionable then speak, get clarification, and always get latest documents.
 Always think practically and finally provide your inputs.|

-So, this is how software testing is.
-Discovering hidden scenarios (which most of the times get revealed when end user use the software) and working towards continuous improvement are the only factors which can make this community strong.
+So, this is software testing, discovering hidden scenarios (which most of the time get revealed when end user use the software) and working towards continuous improvement.
+These are the only factors that can make this community strong.

 Are you joining?